Progress Notes

 The Jewel Tea Company was sold to American Can in 1981; the Barrington Headquarters was acquired by the Park Corporation which continued to operate the site until the mid 1990’s.
 The property was sold for development in the late 1990’s.
 Attempts to develop the property failed and the Barrington Park District passed a referendum and purchased the 55 acre site in 2002 and created the open space park known as Citizens Park.
 The park opened to the public in 2007.”

 The original Jewel Tea Company has been merged several times with larger conglomerates through the years.
-In fact, the history of Jewel Tea and its contribution to one of the largest conglomerates of American businesses is fascinating and very well presented at this Wikipedia website.
+In fact, the history of Jewel Tea and its contribution to one of the largest conglomerates of American businesses is fascinating and very well presented at this Wikipedia website and also at this Chicagology website.

 Gary told me that his collection of Jewel Tea china is so large he will deliver it over time with each trip he makes home to Miller County from Lee’s Summit.
 We look forward to begin receiving some of Gary’s very historical Jewel Tea chinaware so that we can begin setting up our display of it.